life-itself/lifeitself.org/content/learn/cultural-evolution.md

 https://youtu.be/Ye_9Q-VpG3s?si=SkwygFM-UK1LJO1v

-## About Joseph
+## About Professor Henrich

-Joe Henrich is a [Professor of Human Evolutionary Biology at Harvard University](https://henrich.fas.harvard.edu/).
+Professor Joe Henrich is a [Professor of Human Evolutionary Biology at Harvard University](https://henrich.fas.harvard.edu/).
 He is author of several books, most recently 'The Weirdest People in the World' and 'The Secret of Our Success'.
 His research focuses on evolutionary approaches to psychology, decision-making and culture, and includes topics related to cultural learning, cultural evolution, culture-gene coevolution, human sociality, prestige, leadership, large-scale cooperation, religion and the emergence of complex human institutions.

-## About Rufus
+## About Rufus (the interviewer)

 Rufus Pollock is an entrepreneur, activist and author.
 He has founded several for-profit and nonprofit initiatives including Life Itself, Open Knowledge Foundation, and Datopian.
 His book Open Revolution is about making a radically freer and fairer information age.
 Previously he has been the Mead Fellow in Economics at the University of Cambridge as well as a Shuttleworth and Ashoka Fellow.
 A recognized global expert on the information society, he has worked with G7 governments, IGOs like the UN, Fortune 500s as well as many civil society organizations.
 He holds a PhD in Economics and a double first in Mathematics from the University of Cambridge.
 Find out more about his work on his website: [rufuspollock.com](https://rufuspollock.com/)

 ## Go Deeper

 #### Suggested Reading

 The WEIRDest People in the World - Professor Joseph Henrich, Korey Jackson, et al.